MaSe69/dssb/md/28_Timeseries/time_series_01_overview.md

 permalink: /time_series_overview
 ---

 # Time Series

 ## List of Examples

 ### Main page examples

-- Zooming in on a time window and multple selects from the legenda, see [Time Series Brush](time_series_brush)
+- Zooming in on a time window and multiple selects from the legend, see [Time Series Brush](time_series_brush)
 - Fit a linear regression to model data and check with test data, see [Time Series - Linear Regression](time_series_regression)